Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck

 \subsection{Information Curve: Selection of $\beta$}

-In the IB-Lagrangian, the Lagrange multiplier $\beta$ controls the trade-off between two MI terms.
-By optimizing the IB-objective for different values of $\beta$ we can explore the information curve, which is the plot of $(\operatorname{MI}(X;Z), \operatorname{MI}(Z;Y))$ in the 2-d plane.
-Figure~\ref{Information_curve} shows the information curve for the models selected for MNIST and F-MNIST for robustness studies in the main paper.
-For the fixed $K$ VIB models trained for each dataset, the information curve is similar to Fig.~\ref{Information_curve}. \emph{Minimum necessary information} is a point in the information plane where $\operatorname{MI}(X;Z) = \operatorname{MI}(Z;Y) = \operatorname{H}(Y)$, where entropy is denoted by $\operatorname{H}(Y)$.
-For MNIST and F-MNIST, where the labels are deterministic given the images, the entropy $\operatorname{H}(Y) = \log_2 10 \sim 3.32$.
-Therefore we pick the $\beta \sim 0.08$ for MNIST and $\beta \sim 0.06$ for F-MNIST, which gets us closest to the MNI.
-The points are circled in Fig.~\ref{Information_curve}.
+In the IB Lagrangian, the Lagrange multiplier $\beta$ controls the trade-off between two MI terms.
+By optimizing the IB objective for different values of $\beta$, we can explore the information curve, which is the plot of $(\operatorname{MI}(X;Z), \operatorname{MI}(Z;Y))$ in the 2-d plane. \hyperref[Informationcurve]{Fig. A1} shows the information curve on the validation set for the models selected for MNIST, CIFAR-10 and ImageNet for the robustness studies in the main article.
+For the fixed $K$ VIB models, the information curves are similar to \hyperref[Informationcurve]{Fig. A1}. \emph{Minimum necessary information} (\cite{Fischer20}) is a point in the information plane where $\operatorname{MI}(X;Z) = \operatorname{MI}(Z;Y) = \operatorname{H}(Y)$, where the entropy is indicated by $\operatorname{H}(Y)$.
+For classification tasks, where labels are deterministic given the images, the entropy $\operatorname{H}(Y) = \log_2 n_c$, where $n_c$ is the number of classes.
+Therefore, for MNIST and CIFAR-10 $\operatorname{H}(Y) = \log_2 10 \sim 3.32$ and for ImageNet $\operatorname{H}(Y) = \log_2 10 \sim 9.97$.
+Therefore, we choose $\beta \sim 0.08$ for MNIST, $\beta \sim 0.04$ for CIFAR-10, and $\beta \sim 0.02$ for ImageNet, which gives us the closest proximity to MNI.
+The points are circled in \hyperref[Informationcurve]{Fig. A1}.